skellis46/slipbox/improvisation and the threshold of the self.md

 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

 # sleeping kittens

+> After this timeless interval, Consciousness takes the shape of the next appearance and may identify itself with a part of this appearance, a body.
+In doing so it ‘forgets’ itself and thereby appears to veil itself from itself.[@spira-2008-transparency]

+Such widening of attention is more _field-like_ if the sensorium can be described as a field.

 Here's Rupert Spira on the difference between non-judgement and benevolent indifference: